 Children under 5 should not be inactive for long periods, except when they're asleep.
 Watching TV, travelling by car, bus or train, or being strapped into a buggy for long periods are not good for a child's health and development.
 There's growing evidence that such behaviour can increase their risk of poor health.

 Our 'Let's Get Moving' leaflet for parents provides top tips and advice on how to encourage 0-5 year olds to be active in the home environment, as well as what to limit/reduce.
+It will also give you ideas for different equipment and objects to use while being active.
+This doesn't have to be expensive, a lot of the objects are low or no cost.

 Children and Young People